 Add to homemade breads, pancakes, muffins.
 While you're at it, replace wheat flour with pumpkin seed flour to make these yummy treats.
 And if you need permission: No, you're not going too far at all if you decide to make Pumpkin Spice bread with pumpkin seed flour.
 That would be the right thing to do!
 Btw - you can very easily make your own pepita flour: toss a cup or three into your food processor and turn it on!
 Just know that you most likely will not be able to replace ALL of the wheat flour.

-*Please note: This is not intended to diagnose, treat, cure, or prevent any illness or disease.
-It is advised that you do not to place your complete trust in pumpkin seeds alone.
-Improving our wellness requires implementing multiple healthy practices into our lives every single day.
+Disclaimer: Wellness is best improved by the implementation of various healthy practices daily.
+This information is not intended to diagnose, treat, cure, or prevent any illness or disease.
 Consumption of pumpkin seeds may not be favorable to your health.
-Please consult with your trusted healthcare practitioner before implementing serious changes to your diet.
+Please consult with your trusted healthcare practitioner before implementing changes to your diet.
 No single food is a cure-all.
-Don't hesitate to contact Fabulous Nutrition if you need support with changing your eating and lifestyle habits.
+Please contact Fabulous Nutrition if you'd like to improve your health through diet.

 Alasalvar C, Chang SK, Bolling B, Oh WY, Shahidi F. Specialty seeds: Nutrients, bioactives, bioavailability, and health benefits: A comprehensive review.Compr Rev Food Sci Food Saf.
 2021;20:2382–2427. https://doi.org/10.1111/1541-4337.12730